parttimenerd/jfr-redact/GIT_HOOK_SETUP.md

 **Hook doesn't run:**
 - Check if `.git/hooks/pre-commit` exists and is executable
 - Run: `chmod +x .git/hooks/pre-commit`
-- Verify it's the Python script: `head -1 .git/hooks/pre-commit` should show `#!/usr/bin/env python3`
+- Verify it's a bash script: `head -1 .git/hooks/pre-commit` should show `#!/bin/bash`

 **Sync errors:**
 - Ensure `config-template.yaml` and `default.yaml` exist
 - Check YAML syntax is valid
-- Run script manually to see detailed errors: `./sync-config-to-readme.py`
+- Run script manually to see detailed errors: `./bin/sync-documentation.py`

 **Want to preview changes:**
-- Run: `./sync-config-to-readme.py --dry-run`
+- Run: `./bin/sync-documentation.py --dry-run`
 - This shows the final README content without modifying files

 **Want to update README manually:**
 - Make changes to the source YAML files
-- Run `./sync-config-to-readme.py`
+- Run `./bin/sync-documentation.py`
 - The README will be updated automatically

 ## Requirements

 - Python 3.6 or later
 - Git repository (for hook installation)
+- Maven (for running tests in the hook)